ecointet/Drone-Lab/readme.md

 ## 3 - Active Repository

-Navigate through the Repo you previsouly cloned, and "**Activate Repository**".
+Navigate through the Repo you previsouly forked, and "**Activate Repository**".

 ## 4 - Start your First Build